Estimated reading time: 4 minutes

 • Polynomial Features: Creating higher-order terms of numerical features to model non-linear relationships.

-When building your house price prediction model in Vertex , consider the following:
+When building your house price prediction model in Vertex AI, consider the following:

 • Data Availability: Not all of these features might be available in your dataset.